hermesthecat/prestij-sifreleme/projectBrief.md

 3.  **Implement AJAX Submission:** Use AJAX to submit the form and display the results without a page reload.
 4.  **Implement File Saving:** Save the encrypted or decrypted text to a file with a unique name.
 5.  **Update Memory Bank:** Keep track of design decisions, system patterns, and progress in the memory bank.
+6.  **Improve the User Interface:** Add features to enhance the user experience, such as a progress bar, a preview of the encrypted/decrypted text, and the ability to copy the result to the clipboard.

 ## PHP Application Structure